amaninaas/Covid19_New_Cases_Prediction_Project/README.md

            df_train = pd.read_csv(CSV_PATH_TRAIN)
            df_test = pd.read_csv(CSV_PATH_TEST)

-           # From the dataset, the are a few rows in df[cases_new] have empty space and ?.
-           # To change cases_new into numeric and change ? and empty space into NaNs
+     - <p align="justify"> From the dataset, the are a few rows in df[cases_new] have empty space and ?.
+To change cases_new into numeric and change ? and empty space into NaNs</p>

            df_train['cases_new'] = pd.to_numeric(df_train['cases_new'], errors='coerce')